euroladbrainlat/Biobehavioral-age-gaps-Multilingualism/README.md

 ### Scripts description:
 <a name="Scriptsdescription"></a>
 The `script` folder contains the necessary code to obtain the results of this work.
+Before running the scripts, please run the `Files-creator.ipynb` script to create the folders required to execute the scripts.

 ### References